 The Department of Anthropology at the University of Nevada, Reno offers a Ph.D. degree with tracks in prehistoric archaeology, historical archaeology, cultural anthropology, biological/physical anthropology and linguistic anthropology.
 The department has an in-house research museum with rotating exhibits, a physical anthropology lab, a linguistics lab, a prehistoric archeology lab and a historical archeology lab.

-Applicants for admission to the doctoral program must have either a bachelor's or master's degree in anthropology or a closely-related field and must satisfy all graduate school requirements and specific departmental requirements, including taking the GRE.
+Applicants for admission to the doctoral program must have either a bachelor's or master's degree in anthropology or a closely-related field and must satisfy all graduate school requirements and specific departmental requirements.